QuickBooks Business Checking Review

 QuickBooks Integration

-QuickBooks syncs QuickBooks Business Checking debit card spending and banking transactions automatically with the QuickBooks accounting software to update bookkeeping data in real-time.
-The integration helps businesses save on time and effort of updating accounting data manually.
+QuickBooks syncs QuickBooks Business Checking debit card spending and banking transactions automatically with the QuickBooks accounting software to update bookkeeping data in real time.
+This integration helps save you the time and effort involved in updating accounting data manually.

 Instant Deposit

-Businesses using QuickBooks Payments to process customer payments may qualify for the QuickBooks Instant Deposit feature.
-Through it, account holders can send money from their QuickBooks Payments revenue into their bank accounts within less than 30 minutes.
+If you use QuickBooks Payments to process customer payments, you can access the QuickBooks Instant Deposit feature.
+Through this feature, you can send money from your QuickBooks Payments revenue into your bank account within less than 30 minutes.
 Instant Deposit is fee-free.

 QuickBooks Debit Card